 The world of mods is fascinating but complex, and it requires a bit of technical skill.
 As there is no official support for mods in Minecraft, they can sometimes cause the game to stop working properly, especially if it gets updated.
 Make sure you back up the worlds created by your children, as mentioned in this tutorial.

-Create a world / kingdom only for your family
+Create a world/kingdom only for your family

 An important part of the Minecraft experience is to play with other people.
-There are thousands of servers around the world that allow anyone to connect, but these are worlds with all types of players of which you have no control.
+There are thousands of multiplayer mode servers around the world that allow anyone to connect, but these are worlds with all types of players of which you have no control.
 Some encounters could be abusive or unpleasant, something you and your children should be aware of.

-Luckily, you can enjoy the game with your family– without any intrusions– by using your own server, a Minecraft world for only you and your kids.
+Luckily, you can enjoy the game with your family– without any intrusions– by using your own private server, a Minecraft world just for you and your kids.
 This means that you’ll have complete control over the universe: you can choose when to turn it on and off, how it will look, and what monsters it’ll have.
 You can even decide when it will rain.
 Check here to see how one’s created.

 There’s also an even easier way to have your own permanent world: Minecraft Realms.
 For $10 a month, you can create private worlds that friends and family can connect to, without the need for a server at home and all the technical problems they often generate.